jerosajose/onliine/README.md

 Thus, it's a great to start and evolve into something bigger, like a Dolphin VM built into WebAssembly (😳), or a real working Wii Shop Channel to download all sorts of apps.

-Latest version available:&nbsp;<iframe style="width: max-content; height: 20px;" src="//jerosgamer.me/res/sysver.txt">Couldn't display the latest version</iframe>
+Visit [this website](https://jerosgamer.me/res/sysver.txt) to check the latest version available.

 ## Updater
 While you tinker with the source code, make sure to often visit the Settings page, which is